Eversburg: Name origin

 This formerly infertile area – through which a stream today known as the Landwehrbach flows – was once the site of the Hof Eversfeld (Eversfeld estate) which belonged to the nobleman Hermann von Blankena; in 1223 he sold it to the cathedral chapter of Osnabrück.
 Continuous disputes with the counts of Tecklenburg necessitated the establishment of a territorial army in Osnabrück and the fortification of the estate around 1300.
 The cathedral chapter converted the Hof Eversfeld into a moated castle, whose trenches were supplied from the river.
 From this point onwards the estate became known as Eversburg; this name was first mentioned in civic records in 1383.

 District

-The evangelical St. Michaeliskirche (St. Michael's Church), Catholic Liebfrauenkirche Eversburg (Church of Our Lady), an Orthodox church and a mosque are located in Eversburg.
+The Evangelical church St. Michaeliskirche (St. Michael's Church), the Catholic church Liebfrauenkirche Eversburg (Church of Our Lady), a Serbian Orthodox church, and a mosque are located in Eversburg.
 As a result of the city's troubled economic situation, the district library is under threat of closure.

 There is a local recreation area in the south-west of the district (along with the Rubbenbruchsee).